As mom of a son with life-threatening food allergies,

 Throwing the baby out with the bath water was just not our preferred method for this important training.

 OTHER REASONS WE HOME SCHOOL

-Teaching our kids to think outside the box is important to us.
-We don't want them to be conformists.
-We want them to be thinkers, communicators, and leaders.
+Instead, teaching our kids to think outside the box is important to us.

 12. WE HOLD OUR VALUES TIGHTLY